bitcoinerlab/miniscript/README.md

 ### Compiling Policies into Miniscript and Bitcoin script

-Policies are a higher-level, human-readable language for describing spending conditions (for example: and/or clauses, timelocks, and key checks).
+Policies are a higher-level, human-readable language for describing spending conditions (for example: and/or clauses, timelocks and key checks).
 Policy compilation is provided by the companion package [`@bitcoinerlab/miniscript-policies`](https://github.com/bitcoinerlab/miniscript-policies).